Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/expressive/listener_in_instructions.md

 # Increased Responsiveness

-In this round, listen with **expressive** responses.

-Show you are extra **engaged** and **interested** in the story, without being unnatural.

 ## ✅ You should:

 - Nod and smile
 - Use "mm-hmm", "Yeah!", "Wow!", "OMG!"
 "Right!?!"
-- Show how you feel
-- Let the speaker know you hear them
-- React to their emotions
+- React to their speaker and show how how you feel

-## ❌ Try not to:

-- Interrupt the story
-- Go off topic

 ### 👉 Do not let the speaker know you have been given these instructions. 👈

-When the speaker has finished, click the button below to continue to the next stage.
+When the speaker has finished, click the button below.

 ---